QuantEcon/continuous_time_mcs/ctmc_lectures/kolmogorov_bwd.md

 1. use probabilistic reasoning to obtain an integral equation that the semigroup must satisfy.
-1. Convert the integral equation into a differential equation that is easier to work with (the Kolmogorov backward equation).
+1. Convert the integral equation into a differential equation that is easier to work with.
 1. Solve this differential equation to obtain the transition semigroup $(P_t)$.

+The differential equation in question has a special name:  the Kolmogorov backward equation.

 ### An Integral Equation